yonromai/annoy-java/DEPLOYING.md

 for deploying to the Central Repository using [Maven](http://central.sonatype.org/pages/apache-maven.html).
 Note that this is for Spotify internal use only.

-You will need the following:
+## Deploying Snapshots to mvn central

-- Sonatype username and password.
+You need a Sonatype username and password.

 You can refer to `/foss/manual/blob/master/manual.md#releasing-java-projects-to-maven-central` on Spotify's internal github on how to get them.